gabrielleQuadrado/USAtlanticTWLs/README.md

 # Assessing Total Water Level Drivers - Data Release
-Data release to the paper "The Timing, Magnitude, and Relative Composition of Annual Maximum Total Water Levels Vary Seasonally along the U.S. Atlantic Coast".
+Data release to the paper "The Timing, Magnitude, and Relative Composition of Extreme Total Water Levels Vary Seasonally along the U.S. Atlantic Coast".

 The data provided here are used to reproduce the figures on the paper.
 This data release includes the following components: